alex-lt-kong/bitcoin-basics/README.md

   * `tx-text.cpp`: Parse transactions from Bitcoin blocks against Bitcoin Core's `bitcoind` daemon.

+## Quality assurance

+* Instead of `cmake ../`, run `cmake .. -DBUILD_ASAN=ON` then `make test` to
+test memory error with AddressSanitizer
+* The repo is also tested with `Valgrind` from time to time:
+`valgrind --leak-check=yes --log-file=valgrind.rpt ./build/chapter-test/test_ch01`.
+Unfortunately, this part is not automated.

 ## `bitcoin-cli` useful commands

 * Get block hash by block height: `bitcoin-cli getblockhash 481824`